octodemo/dotnet-razor-pages-movie/README.md

 # Execute the SQL script to create the database
 docker exec -i sqlserver /opt/mssql-tools18/bin/sqlcmd -S localhost -U sa -P 'YourStrong!Passw0rd' -Q "CREATE DATABASE RazorPagesMovieContext;"
 ```

+> **Friendly Reminder:** The command above is intended for local development and testing environments only.
+For production, it's highly recommended to use a managed SQL Server instance.
+If you're encountering SSL certificate verification errors and don't plan to use SSL, you can bypass this by adding the `-C` option to the `sqlcmd` command.
+This option tells the client to trust the server's certificate without validation.

 dotnet commands to pull dependencies, build binaries and run database migrations:
 ```bash